pivotal/docs-tap/getting-started.md

     EOF
     ```

-2. (Optional, but recommended) To persist and query the vulnerability results post-scan, ensure that [Supply Chain Security Tools - Store](scst-store/overview.md) is installed using the follow command.
-TAP profiles already installs the package by default.
+2. (Optional) To persist and query the vulnerability results post-scan, ensure that [Supply Chain Security Tools - Store](scst-store/overview.md) is installed using the following command.
+Tanzu Application Platform profiles already install the package by default.

     ```
     tanzu package installed get scst-store -n tap-install